 This course is designed to deliver the fundamentals for designing and building web pages.
 The core technologies of the XHTML markup language along with an introduction to Cascading Style Sheets (CSS), and web multimedia are introduced to help students build navigable web pages.
 Various stages of effective web page planning and analysis can also be expected.
 Various browsers will be used for this class.
 Strong file management skills and some knowledge of HTML are helpful.
-Prerequisite: CSC 101, CSC 125, CSA 105, CSA 115, CST 131 or CST 201.
+Prerequisite: CSC 101, CSC 125, CSA 105, CST 131 or CST 201 or CSC 124 or EGR 230.
 (Fa,Sp) 3 credits